 Want to read more bout Marseille?
 Check out Marseille, France – Protests, Puffing and Panting

-Atlanta, Georgia in the USA has long been known as the capital of the South, but it can seem a little “blah”.
+Atlanta, Georgia in the USA has long been known as the capital of the South, but it can seem a little “blah” if you are passing through on a quick layover.
 Beyond the huge conference hotels, the gargantuan Delta-filled airport and the giant tourist attractions, this city actually has a lot of soul!

 Little Five Points is Atlanta’s hipster spot, one of the few areas that will actually enjoy a walk.
 Surrounded by traditional southern houses with those gorgeous porches, you will find a cluster of vintage shops, self-aware dive bars and alternative performance venue 7 Stages.
 If you want one of the USA’s best burgers, take a trip to The Vortex, the bad-assest pub in Atlanta.